Kalua Pork Recipe

 Kalua Pork is tender and juicy with a salty, smoky flavor.

 Kalua means “cooked in an underground oven.”
-In addition, another name for underground oven is imu.
+Another name for underground oven is “imu.”

-Keep any leftovers in the refrigerator in an airtight container for up to a week, or in the freezer for up to 3 months.
-Reheating can be done in the microwave, a small pan over the stove, or a roasting pan in the oven.
+Keep any leftovers in an airtight container in the fridge for up to a week or freeze for up to 3 months.
+Reheat in the microwave, stovetop, or oven.

 How to Make Kalua Pork